Conservation of Quantum Correlations in Multimode Systems with $U(1)$ Symmetry: Abstract

 \section{Abstract}

-We present a theoretical investigation of the properties of quantum correlation functions in a dissipative multimode system.
-We define a total $m^{th}$ order equal-time correlation function, summed over all modes, which is shown to be conserved if the Hamiltonian possesses U(1) symmetry, provided any dissipation processes are linear in the system operators.
+We present a theoretical investigation of the properties of quantum correlation functions in multimode system.
+We define a total $m^{th}$ order equal-time correlation function, summed over all modes, which is shown to be conserved if the Hamiltonian possesses U(1) symmetry.
+It is also conserved in the presence of dissipation, provided the loss rate is the same for all modes of the system.
 As examples, we demonstrate this conservation using numerical simulations of a coupled cavity system and the Jaynes-Cummings model.

-In this letter, we investigate theoretically the properties of number operator correlation functions in a multimode system with dissipation, where the Hamiltonian has $U(1)$ symmetry \cite{Isham}, or equivalently commutes with the total number operator for all the modes in the system.
-We define a total $m^{th}$ order equal-time correlation function, summed over all modes, which we show to be conserved in such a system, with certain conditions on the linearity of the dissipation processes.
+In this letter, we investigate theoretically the properties of number operator correlation functions in a multimode system, where the Hamiltonian has $U(1)$ symmetry \cite{Isham}, or equivalently commutes with the total number operator for all the modes in the system.
+We define a total $m^{th}$ order equal-time correlation function for the system, summed over all modes.
+We show that this quantity is conserved in a closed system, and also in a dissipative system if all the modes have linear gain or losses of the same magnitude.
 As examples, we demonstrate this conservation using numerical simulations of a coupled cavity system and the Jaynes-Cummings model.
 We show that the second order correlation functions for individual modes are not conserved, but the total correlation function is constant.
+The link between the conservation of intensity correlation functions and the $U(1)$ invariance, opens the way to use photon counting measurements to determine when the system is undergoing a spontaneous global $U(1)$ symmetry breaking, with broad applications in condensed matter systems, like quantum Hall bilayers \cite{Pik} and spin liquid in Kagome lattice \cite{Carr}.

 Equal time correlation functions, particularly the second order, equal time, correlation function (SOC), $g^{(2)}(t,t)$ (often referred to as $g^{(2)}(0)$ in a steady state), are important tools, both theoretically and experimentally for investigating the statistical properties of fluctuations in a quantum system \cite{David}.
 The SOC characterizes the variance in the occupation of a mode.
 It is defined in such a way that for a classical field $g^{(2)}(0) \ge 1$, so that a value less than one is regarded as a clear signature of `quantum' behavior, while the smallness of $g^{(2)}(0)$ is an important figure of merit for a single photon source.
 Second, and higher order correlation functions are also relevant in a range of photon counting experiments, such as the Hanbury Brown - Twiss interferometer \cite{hau2}.
 Understanding the dynamics of correlation functions is important in the investigation of phase transitions, entanglement and other quantum properties of optical and condensed matter systems.